balazskreith/ntrt/README.md

 **Install and Run**

  1. Download or clone the source.
+ 2. ./confgiure
- 2. ./confgiure; make install
+ 3. sudo make install
- 3. Setup config.ini (see below)
+ 4. Setup config.ini (see below)
- 4. ./ntrt -cpath/to/config.ini
+ 5. ./ntrt -cpath/to/config.ini

 **Example**